haiwen/seafile-docker/README.windows.md

 Only Windows 10 is supported.

 At this time(2016/12/5) windows server 2016 doesn't support running linux containers yet.
-We'll add the support for windows server 2016 once it support running linux containers.
+We'll add the support for windows server 2016 once it supports running linux containers.

 ## Install the Requirements